Nikola-code-ai/Robotics_Assignment_4/README.md

 * c): Pick and Place with Turtlebot (Task 2) -20 points

-For part C's b), you need to extend a)’s code so that the Turtlebot 3 returns to the base you define after picking up the bottle, and release the bottle on the ground at the home base near the robot's starting location.
+For part C's c), you need to extend a)’s code so that the Turtlebot 3 returns to the base you define after picking up the bottle, and release the bottle on the ground at the home base near the robot's starting location.
 To test, refer to part C's b).

 ---